-- Early career professionals (with approximately five or fewer years of professional experience) who are committed to working within the social impact sector.
+- Early career professionals (with approximately five or fewer years of professional experience) who are already employed and want to bolster their skills and networks in the social impact sector.

 - Growth-oriented individuals who are passionate about social justice, racial and gender equity work, and community change.